bvalach/foodsafety-ai/README.md

-# Socioeconomic perspectives and effects of Generative AI in the agrifood industry
+# AI in the agrifood industry: Advances towards food safety, control and monitoring

-## A Living Literature Review

 ### Introduction

-This repository contains the source code for a dynamic web application that serves as a research and technological surveillane on food safety and security and AI-based technologies.
+This repository contains the source code for a dynamic web application that serves as a research and technological surveillance on food safety and security assisted by AI, including ML, DL, GenAI, &c..

 The project aims to provide an up-to-date, interactive repository of academic papers.

-The application automatically fetches recent publications from leading academic databases, filters them for relevance, and presents them in a user-friendly interface.
+The application automatically fetches recent publications from CrossRef, arXiv (preprints, previously their peer-reviewed versions), and Semantic Scholar.

 ### Doctoral Research Context

-This work is part of the PhD thesis and managerial responsibilities of the authors:
+This work is part of the PhD thesis and the managerial responsibilities of the authors:

 -   **PhD Candidate; COO:** Beatriz Vallina, PhD.
 -   **Chief Executive Officer:** Eduardo Álvarez.